siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/README.md

 ### Sentiment Statistics for News Articles

-After sentiment analysis on a news articles various statistics such as positve score, negative score, compound score etc are collected.
+After sentiment analysis on a news article, various statistics such as positive score, negative score, compound score etc are collected.
 The program sentimentStatisticsOfNewsToExcel_3.py writes sentiment statistics to an excel sheet.
 The following figure shows an example.

 ![alt text](https://github.com/siddhaling/Sentiment-Analysis-Visualization-Classification-Summarized-News-Articles/blob/master/images/sentimentStatistics.jpg)